philiporlando/fgdb_to_gpkg/README.md

 # fgdb_to_gpkg

-`fgdb_to_gpkg` is a Python package that converts all feature classes within a specific Esri File GeoDatabase into layers within a new GeoPackage.
+`fgdb_to_gpkg` is a Python package that converts all feature classes within a specific [Esri File GeoDatabase](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/manage-file-gdb/file-geodatabases.htm) into layers within a new [OGC GeoPackage](https://www.geopackage.org).
 This package is designed to be used from the command line or imported as a module.

 This package does not have a dependency on ArcPy, which means that you can safely extract feature classes locked inside an Esri File GeoDataBase without needing to worry about any ArcGIS licensing.